Kinesiology

 Associate Professor of Kinesiology

-senior seminar; internship reflection
+senior seminar; internship reflection; exercise science; volleyball

 Kayla Hatting

-Adjunct Instructor in Kinesiology; Head Softball Coach
+Adjunct Instructor of Kinesiology; Head Softball Coach

 weight training; aerobics